 If you're curious to read more about the ways Facebook Customer Chat can transform your business.
 If you're looking for a quick way of installing the Facebook Customer Chat Plugin with Google Tag Manager, we've made it easy to do with Rocketbots.

-Facebook Messenger Lead Generation With Facebook Page Comments
+Facebook Messenger Lead Generation On Your Facebook Page Comments

 Are you sometimes annoyed by the comments people leave on your Facebook page?
 Why not turn them into leads?